YasmineBB/The-True-Crime-Quiz/README.md

 The True Crime Quiz presents a selection of questions to test the user's knowledge and to hopefully impart something new to add to their True Crime knowledge bank.
 The top five scores are saved so the user can challenge themselves, friends or family to make it to the scoreboard.

+Anyone can take part in the quiz, however it is more so targeted to those who have a keen interest in the topic.

 ## Table of Contents

 - [The True Crime Quiz](#the-true-crime-quiz)